 Under the No Action alternative long-term, minor adverse impacts to soil quality would occur due to erosion.
-Soils within the gravel parking lot, along with surrounding areas of sparse vegetation, would continue to be exposed and subject to erosion.
+Soils within the gravel parking lot currently used as overflow parking for NGA, along with surrounding areas of sparse vegetation, would continue to be exposed and subject to erosion.
 Vegetated areas provide root structure that stabilizes soils and continue to support infiltration of rainwater, among other important services.